JamesRudd-Jones/BifurcaGym/README.md

 - N-Pendulum (aka like double pendulum and greater)
 - Three body problem

-Check the PhD thesis to get a summary of all the envs

 Would be great to have a render option for all that can be done in eval stages, or perhaps some jittable gif saver?

-Having some wrappers be ideal, for example some that normalise the env etc etc

 # TODOs

-Update reward_func to be called reward_function everywhere I think there way may be a better way to do the wrappers rather than so much duplicate code Should we have state space and observation space as well?
+I think there way may be a better way to do the wrappers rather than so much duplicate code Should we have state space alongside the observation space?